Brink’s Business Expense Business Deposit Account Agreement

 Business Deposit Account

-A business deposit account is a deposit account that is not held or maintained primarily for personal, family, or household purposes.
+A business deposit account is a deposit account within the meaning of Article 9 of the Uniform Commercial Code (“UCC”) that is not held or maintained primarily for personal, family, or household purposes.
 Examples of business deposit accounts include an account owned by an individual acting as a sole proprietor; a partnership; a limited partnership; a limited liability partnership; a limited liability company; a corporation; a joint venture; or a non-profit corporation.

-The Brink’s Business Expense Deposit Account is a checkless demand deposit account to be used by a business entity to make payments and transfers to third parties using online services or the debit cards that are issued with the Account.
+The Brink’s Business Expense Deposit Account is a checkless demand deposit account to be used by a business entity to make payments and transfers to third parties using online services or the Cards that are issued with the Account.
 Paper checks are not available for use with the Account.